Come and discover life on the farm

 Our main farming enterprise is a herd of dairy goats, however we have a number of other animals too.

 We also have a few sheep.
-We have a stock of wool from our previous Suffolks and Jacob sheep.
-The Jacobs produce beautiful wool with gorgeous natural colours.
-If I only knew how to knit!
-I’m just getting into felting.
 The lambs go for meat after a happy life maturing naturally on grass.
 We don’t force feed nuts to fatten them in time for the ‘spring lamb’ premium price market but let them develop a slower more natural flavour.

-We have 2 female pigs (Blossom and Bramley) and they have one or two litters of piglets a year.
+We have 1 sow called Bubbles and she will have one or two litters of piglets a year.
 We sell some as weaners and the others we fatten up for sausages and meat for the farm shop.
-Blossom and Bramley are Gloucester Old Spots (our favourite, pictured left – calm, friendly with personality) We have had various breeds in the past, Oxford Sandy and Blacks (very calm and chilled out, but a nightmare to load into the trailer); Berkshires (completely over excited, but very playful); ; Middle Whites (messy things but very chatty) and a few others.
+Bubbles is a Gloucester Old Spot (our favourite, pictured left – calm, friendly with personality) We have had various breeds in the past, Oxford Sandy and Blacks (very calm and chilled out, but a nightmare to load into the trailer); Berkshires (completely over excited, but very playful); ; Middle Whites (messy things but very chatty) and a few others.
 They eat grass, pig nuts and whey from the cheese-making.
 They adore it!